 Understanding players’ emotions will go a long way in their ability to trust you.
 It will improve your connection with them and make you a better coach.

 Players expect their coaches to be able to teach them about the game.

-- You don’t need to be changing the way the game is played to be a good coach, but you should understand the game and how it’s played.
+- You don’t need to change how the game is played to be a good coach, but you should understand how it’s played.

-If you don’t, you can’t explain it well to your players.
+You can’t explain it well to your players if you don’t.